-A Newton Abbot car parks strategy is being procured to provide robust evidence on the extent to which Local Plan proposals for town centre developments can be accommodated without adversely impacting on the adequacy of car park availability over the long term.
+A Newton Abbot car parks study is being procured to provide robust evidence on the extent to which Local Plan proposals for town centre developments can be accommodated without adversely impacting on the adequacy of car park availability over the long term.
+Additional data is being collected following a stakeholder and the study is expected to report early in 2024.